AdGold/siteswap-generation/README.md

 Looked at: 1048576, count: 14327
 Looked at: 2097152, count: 28598
 38228
-$ ./gen_comp 10 10 -z # count the number of 10 ball period 10 patterns which are composite through an *infinite* state and contain a zero.
+$ ./gen_comp 10 10 -zi # count the number of 10 ball period 10 patterns which are composite through an *infinite* state and contain a zero.
 823887
-$ ./gen_comp 10 10 -zf # count the number of composite 10 ball period 10 patterns with zeros, separating the counts of finite and infinite states.
+$ ./gen_comp 10 10 -zif # count the number of composite 10 ball period 10 patterns with zeros, separating the counts of finite and infinite states.
 840447
 823887
 16560